Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Conclusion

 \section{Conclusion}

-The irrep alignment algorithm leverages conservation laws implicit in cyclic group symmetry to provide a contraction method that is efficient accross a wide range of tensor contractions.
-This technique is applicable to many numerical methods for quantum-level modelling of physical systems that involve tensor contractions and tensor networks.
+The irrep alignment algorithm leverages symmetry conservation rules implicit in cyclic group symmetry to provide a contraction method that is efficient across a wide range of tensor contractions.
+This technique is applicable to many numerical methods for quantum-level modelling of physical systems that involve tensor contractions.
 The automatic handling of group symmetry with dense tensor contractions provided via the Symtensor library provides benefits in productivity, portability, and parallel scalability for such applications.
+Many future extensions, for example to handle more general symmetry groups, can be envisioned.